sagemath/trac_to_gh/Issue 3975.md

 # Issue 3975: Small mistake in the new plot() code.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3975

 Original creator: anakha